Open research software

 Theoretical background

-This page derives every quantity the calculator produces.
-That covers the configurational entropy ΔSmix, atomic size mismatch δ, valence electron concentration VEC, the Miedema chemical mixing enthalpy ΔHmix, the Yang–Zhang stability parameter Ω, and Miedema-model formation enthalpies for compounds, disordered solid solutions, and amorphous alloys.
+This reference derives every quantity the calculator produces — the configurational entropy ΔSmix, atomic size mismatch δ, valence electron concentration VEC, the Miedema chemical mixing enthalpy ΔHmix, the Yang–Zhang stability parameter Ω, Miedema-model formation enthalpies for compounds, disordered solid solutions, and amorphous alloys, and, for high-entropy oxides, the sublattice configurational entropy, the cation size-disorder parameters, the Goldschmidt and Bartel tolerance factors, and the fluorite and pyrochlore formability criteria.
 Each section cites the primary literature.

 01High-entropy alloys and the role of empirical descriptors